 Critical Care education occurs in multiple ICUs at Ochsner LSU Health Shreveport.
 Trainees care for patients in two Medical ICUs, the Surgical ICU, the Burn ICU, the Neuro ICU, and the telemedicine ICU, with electives available in the Trauma ICU and Pediatric ICU.
 As part of their training, fellows perform advanced procedures, including percutaneous procedures such as tracheostomy and gastrostomy tube placement, continuous renal replacement therapy prescription and administration, and ECMO.

 In addition, we offer a wide range of electives that will help fellows position themselves for their future careers.
 Standard options, such as Anesthesia, Sleep Medicine, CT Surgery, Ultrasound/ Echocardiography, and Chest Imaging are complemented by time with Allergy/ Immunology, ENT, and other specialties.

 Ochsner LSU Health Shreveport

 The main campus/ academic medical center in Shreveport is a Level 1 Trauma Center, Regional Burn Center, Comprehensive Stroke Center, and houses a full range of ICUs.
 In this setting, trainees care for patients with a wide range of critical illness, including traumatic, surgical, neurologic, and obstetrical and gynecologic emergencies.
 The intensivists provide a full range of therapies, including ECMO and CRRT.
 The center also serves as a regional referral center for a variety of pulmonary diseases, as it is the home of the Interventional Pulmonology and Thoracic Oncology program, Pulmonary Hypertension Clinic, and evolving Advanced Lung Diseases Clinic.

 Located on the main campus, this Long-Term Acute Care (LTAC) hospital serves many of our post-short term acute care patients.
-The Shreveport hospital specializes in rehabilitation of adult and geriatric patients with severe cardiopulmonary illnesses, including lung fibrosis and pneumonia.
+PAM Health specializes in rehabilitation of adult and geriatric patients with severe cardiopulmonary illnesses, including lung fibrosis and pneumonia.
 Rotations in the LTAC setting give trainees additional experience in the post-ICU experience, including strategies for chronic ventilator weaning and addressing the complications of ICU stays.